Sweet and tangy, tamarind is one of the widely used spice-condiments found in every South-Asian kitchen!

 |Tamarind tree (Tamarindus indica).|

-It is a large tree with long, heavy drooping branches, and dense foliage.
-The completely grown-up tree might reach up to 80 feet in height.
-During each season, curvy, bean-shaped fruit pods cover all over its branches in abundance.
-Each pod has a hard, outer coat (shell) encasing beaded, deep brown, soft pulp.
+In a season, a tamarind tree produces thousands of bean-shaped, curvy fruit-pods that cover its branches in abundance.
+Each pod has a hard, outer coat (shell) encasing a beaded, soft, deep-brown pulp.
 The fruit flesh in turn envelopes around 2-10 hard, dark-brown seeds.
-Inside the shell, this edible fruit pulp is held together by extensive fiber network that runs its entire length from pedicle to the tip.
+This edible fruit pulp is held together by an extensive network of fibrils that run its entire length from pedicle to the tip.

 Tamarind fruit contains certain health benefiting essential volatile chemical compounds, minerals, vitamins and dietary fiber.

 Its sticky pulp is a rich source of non-starch polysaccharides (NSP) or dietary fiber such as gums, hemicelluloses, mucilage, pectin, and tannins.
 100 g of fruit pulp provides 5.1 or over 13% of dietary fiber.
 NSP or dietary fiber in the food increases its bulk and augments bowel movements thereby help prevent constipation.
 The fiber also binds to toxins in the food thereby help protect the colon mucosa from cancer-causing chemicals.

 Also, dietary fibers in the pulp bind to bile salts (produced from cholesterol) and decrease their reabsorption in the colon; thereby help in expulsion of “bad” or LDL cholesterol levels from the body.

 While lemon composes citric acid, tamarind is rich in tartaric acid.
 Tartaric acid gives the sour taste to food besides its intrinsic activity as a potent antioxidant.
 (Antioxidant E-number is E334).
 It, thus, helps the human body protect from harmful free radicals.